youhgo/WFAPP/ressources/documentation/configure_orc.md

-# DFIR-ORC Parser Project : Configure DFIR-ORC
+# Windows Forensic Artefact Parser Project : Configure DFIR-ORC

 This guide provides step-by-step instructions on how to configure the DFIR-ORC collection tool for a streamlined and effective forensic investigation.
 It focuses on a configuration designed for speed and comprehensive artifact collection into a single archive